DC participant behavior in volatile times

 In terms of managing their portfolios, help participants to see the potential advantages of:

-Investing in professionally managed solutions, like target date funds (TDFs), that are diversified and periodically rebalanced to keep participants on track.
+- Investing in professionally managed options, like target date funds (TDFs), that are diversified and periodically rebalanced to keep participants on track.

 Diversification and periodic rebalancing can help moderate portfolio declines during market drawdowns and potentially help portfolios recover more quickly as markets rebound.
-For example, following the 2008–09 market decline, a 60% equity/40% bond portfolio declined less dramatically and recovered 17 months ahead of the S&P 500 index (
+For example, following the 2008–09 market decline, a 60% equity/40% bond portfolio declined less dramatically and recovered 17 months ahead of the S&P 500 index (Exhibit 3).

 Diversified portfolios, rebalanced annually, experienced more moderate declines and recovered sooner than the S&P 500 through the 2008–09 downturn and subsequent rebound